Clay Bar Treatments: The Ultimate Guide [2024]

 When you look at your car, does it look dirty or dull?
-When you run your hand over it, does it feel gritty or uneven?
-Has your car been exposed to contaminants, pollutants, or bird droppings?
+Now run your hand over it.
+Does it feel gritty or uneven?
+Has it been exposed to tree sap, pollutants, or bird droppings?

 What is a Clay Bar Treatment?